 Understanding Thyroid Management

-There are as many as 200 Million people Worldwide that have thyroid issues which are often misdiagnosed or overlooked.
-Many of them have yet to be diagnosed.
-Your thyroid gland plays a key role in your metabolism and overall health.
-Every aspect of your metabolism is affected by your thyroid gland.
-The thyroid also helps to control your weight, heart rate, mood and energy level.
+There are as many as 200 million people worldwide that have thyroid issues which are often undiagnosed or misdiagnosed.
+The thyroid gland plays a key role in your metabolism and overall health, and also helps control your weight, heart rate, mood and energy level.
 Having an undiagnosed thyroid condition could lead to an increased risk of heart disease, obesity, depression or anxiety, hair loss, infertility, sexual dysfunction and much more.
 The most important of these thyroid hormones are thyroxine (T4), triiodothyronine (T3) and thyroid stimulating hormone (TSH).
 Symptoms of thyroid disease may be present for years before lab abnormalities in these levels are seen.

 When the thyroid produces too many hormones, this is known as an overactive thyroid (or hyperthyroidism).
 Hyperthyroidism affects about 1.2 percent of the U.S. population.
 The condition is more common in women than men and is more likely to be diagnosed over the age of 60.
 It is often caused by an autoimmune disorder known as Graves’ disease.